smart-tech-benin/MG811/readme.md

 ## How does the sensor work

-Checkout the `docs` directory to found intterresting documents about this sensor and the way it operate.
+Checkout the `docs` directory to found interresting documents about this sensor and the way it operate.

 ## Electricial requirement